Breachfix/Notetaking/README.md

 2. **Note Management**:
    - Create, edit, and delete notes.
-   - Modal popup for note creation and editing.
+   - Use modals for creating and editing notes.

 3. **Dynamic Greeting & Time**:
-   - Displays greeting messages based on the time of day.
+   - Display greeting messages based on the time of day.
-   - Converts timestamps into a human-readable format (e.g., "5 minutes ago").
+   - Convert timestamps into a human-readable format, e.g., "5 minutes ago."

 ---

 ## 🎨 UI Components

-### **NavItem** - For Notebook Navigation
-- Displays notebooks in the sidebar with edit and delete options.
+- **NavItem**: Displays notebooks in the sidebar with edit and delete options.

-### **Card** - For Notes
-- Displays notes as cards with title, content, and relative time.
+- **Card**: Displays notes as cards with a title, content, and relative time.

-### **Modal** - For Note Creation/Editing
-- Provides a modal for adding or editing notes with validation.
+- **Modal**: Modal popups for adding or editing notes with validation.

 ---